tanghui315/speakr-app/README.md

         Now, **edit the `.env` file** with your API keys and settings.

     *   **Option B: ASR Webservice Method (for Speaker Diarization)** Uses the `/asr` endpoint.
 This method requires a separate ASR webservice container but enables speaker identification.
 This has been tested with the `onerahmet/openai-whisper-asr-webservice` image.
+See the [Deployment Guide](DEPLOYMENT_GUIDE.md#2-asr-webservice-method-advanced-setup) for instructions on how to run the ASR service.

         ```dotenv
         # --- Text Generation Model (uses /chat/completions endpoint) ---